 The Hide Pond

 This pond is tucked away in the middle of Fineshade Wood, well away from any paths or rides.
-It probably dates from the early 20th century when Top Lodge was an active farm and there would have been livestock in need of water in the summer months.
+It probably dates from the 19th century when Top Lodge was an active farm and there would have been livestock in need of water in the summer months.
 For at least 25 years trees have been overshadowing the water and then falling into it.
 A digger was used to drag out all the fallen trees making the pond look much bigger than it did before.

 The Shoot Pond

-all the volunteers - in particular Kevin Rowley, Graham Warnes, John Showers, Brian Laney and Ryan Clark - who have given up time and effort to monitor the ponds and record the rich flora and fauna;
+all the volunteers - in particular Kevin Rowley, Graham Warnes, John Showers, Brian Laney and Ryan Clark - who have given time and effort to monitor the ponds and record the rich flora and fauna;

 most importantly Scott Martin, Beat Forester, who listened, saw the need, and found some money to make it all happen.

-We look forward to reporting on more wildlife using these three ponds and more pond management in future years,
+We look forward to reporting on more wildlife using these ponds and more pond management in future years,